kgrid/ActivatorManual/README.md

 # Execution Manual
-This execution manual is for those who want to execute knowledge objects, but aren't necessarily creators.

-A knowledge object is not useful until it can be executed in...working with actually EHR data An execution stack
+A knowledge object has not reached its full potential  until it is able to be executed, particularly against applicable data, such as data collected from electronic health records (EHR).
+This manual includes information on how to utilize the execution stack in utilizing your knowledge objects.

+If you have questions about how knowledge objects are created or managed, see the [Authoring & Managing Knowledge Objects Manual](https://www.gitbook.com/book/kgrid/authoring-ii/details).

+An execution stack allows knowledge objects to be executed in

-The basic steps to execute a knowledge object are...
+The basic steps to execute a knowledge object include (1) adding knowledge object to shelf, and (2) executing knowledge object.
+In "Getting Started" we will walk through a basic example of using the execution stack.